ejmr/LNVL/docs/Instructions.md

 instructions dictate the contents of this table, so they will vary from opcode to opcode.

+The function `LNVL.drawCurrentContent()` adds the aforementioned `scene` property to `arguments`.
+Because of this, opcodes *must not* provide their own `scene` property because LNVL will overrite its value when executing the related instruction.

 How Opcodes and Instructions Interact
 -------------------------------------